 Grafton real estate is some of the most expensive in Ohio, although Grafton house values don't compare to the most expensive real estate in the U.S.

-Grafton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grafton is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Grafton who work in office and administrative support (18.41%), teaching (10.77%), and sales jobs (8.91%).
+Unlike some villages, Grafton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grafton are a mix of both white- and blue-collar jobs.
+Overall, Grafton is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Grafton who work in office and administrative support (13.90%), sales jobs (11.41%), and management occupations (10.07%).

 Also of interest is that Grafton has more people living here who work in computers and math than 95% of the places in the US.

-The population of Grafton has a very low overall level of education: only 7.52% of people over 25 hold a 4-year college degree or higher.
+The citizens of Grafton have a very low rate of college education: just 8.49% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Grafton is an extremely ethnically-diverse village.
 The people who call Grafton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grafton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Grafton include German, Irish, Italian, English, and African.

 The most common language spoken in Grafton is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Polish and Spanish.